vuejs/v2.vuejs.org/src/v2/cookbook/packaing-sfc-for-npm.md

 ### SSR Usage

-You might have noticed something interesting - browsers aren't going to be using the `browser` version!
+You might have noticed something interesting - browsers aren't going to be using the `browser` version.
 That's because this field is actually intended to allow authors to provide [hints to bundlers](https://github.com/defunctzombie/package-browser-field-spec#spec) which in turn create their own packages for client side use.
 With a little creativity, this field allows us to map an alias to the `.vue` file itself.
 For example:

 ```js
 import MyComponent from 'my-component/sfc'; // Note the '/sfc'